mariolanz/cultivos2/replit.md

    - Returns yield range, reasoning, and confidence level

 ## Notes
-- The app was originally designed for Netlify but has been adapted for Replit
+- The app was originally designed for Netlify but has been adapted for Replit and EasyPanel deployment
 - Tailwind CSS is loaded via CDN (development only - should be installed for production)
 - The app uses HashRouter for client-side routing
-- Authentication is handled via local context (no external auth service)
+- Authentication uses bcrypt for secure password hashing
+- Database migration must follow the order specified in MIGRATION_GUIDE.md to avoid FK violations

+## Important Files
+- `database-schema.sql` - Complete Supabase database schema
+- `MIGRATION_GUIDE.md` - Step-by-step data migration guide
+- `Dockerfile` - Production Docker configuration for EasyPanel
+- `services/supabaseClient.ts` - Supabase client with fail-fast initialization
+- `services/authService.ts` - Authentication service with bcrypt